silverstripe/silverstripe-framework/docs/en/misc/contributing.md

 The content for UI elements (button labels, field titles) and instruction texts shown in the CMS and elsewhere is stored in the PHP code for a module (see [i18n](/topics/i18n)).
-All content can be extracted as a "language file" which is then uploaded to [translate.silverstripe.org](http://translate.silverstripe.org).
+All content can be extracted as a "language file" which is then uploaded to [translate.silverstripe.org] `http://translate.silverstripe.org`.
 This website provides an online editor for translators (like you!).
 Every now and then, translations will be merged back into the codebase from there, and released alongside other PHP code.

 SilverStripe is already translated in over 60 languages, and we're relying on native speakers to keep these up to date, and of course add new languages.
-Please [register](http://translate.silverstripe.org/apply) a free translator account to get started, even if you just feel like fixing up a few sentences.
+Please [register] `http://translate.silverstripe.org/apply` a free translator account to get started, even if you just feel like fixing up a few sentences.